grothedev/fp_flutter/README.md

     verify croak compose file upload
     start working on graphics
     write out vision and philosophy
+      explain ip identity and why it doesn't break anonyminity
   wed:
     set up server in room
     finalize description and all meta-info